sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 **Insights:**

+Branches with high customer ratings (>7) demonstrate strong performance in both sales and customer satisfaction, providing benchmark practices for other branches.

 ### Find the total VAT collected for each product line where the total sales amount is more than 500.
+Product Line VAT Query: This query calculates VAT totals for product lines with sales > 500 using HAVING clause.

 ```SQL
 SELECT product_line,